How to attract and retain younger employees

 Generation Z crave stability and security, largely due to growing up during the recession and witnessing the struggles many of their parents experienced (such as the growing income gap).
 Financial worries such as being in debt and the lack of affordable housing in the UK are common, and more than half of Millennials consider money as the top cause of anxiety and stress.

 Financial education workshops and webinars could provide some peace of mind in this area, and reduce employee stress.
 Private healthcare such as Benenden Healthcare and cash plan packages or help with deposits for buying their first home could also attract younger workers.

 Research suggests that most of this cohort consider having more leisure time an influential factor to staying in, or choosing, a job.
 Due to the lack of relevant work after graduation, along with the recession, millennials are uninterested in the typical 9-5 job and they expect flexibility.
-As they’re so familiar with technology and social media, they are aware that much of their work can be done remotely, and 77% of them say greater flexibility would increase their productivity at work.
+As they’re so familiar with technology and social media, they are aware that much of their work can be done remotely, and the majority say greater flexibility would increase their productivity at work.

 To attract and retain these younger employees, companies could introduce flexible working schemes, consider offering sabbaticals to longstanding employees, and encourage regular workload reviews to ensure work doesn’t regularly take over their weekends or evenings.

 Millennials and Generation Z are particularly used to sharing every aspect of their lives on social media, where they receive approval, praise and constant feedback on their activity.
 It’s important for managers in the workplace to provide constant feedback, especially in the early stages of their career, when they’re keen to establish and prove themselves.